Laminitis Part 2 - treatment and management

 Balancers are the only concentrate that could be fed ie. fed at less than 100g product per 100kg bodyweight .
 The horse does not need extra calories, even if they were fit competition horses before the laminitis.
 If in any doubt, consult an independent registered nutritionist, who can advise on the full variety of products available on the market to suit your horse’s individual needs.

-Adhere strictly to the vet’s advice!
+Adhere strictly to your veterinarian's advice!
 The damage lasts longer than the pain.
 The prescribed ‘dose’ of exercise should be treated with the same respect as a dose of medication.
 Use a stopwatch and allow for walking to and from the stable within the prescribed time.
 It is likely to start with a few minutes of in-hand walk, on a soft surface, in a straight line.
 The horse may have other ideas about walking or returning to the stable when faced with potential freedom.
 Wear a hard-hat, gloves, protective footwear, and use a bridle with the reins split as a precaution.
 Mild sedation from the vet can be used until the feet can withstand a little jumping around, if necessary.
 Physical damage is a bigger welfare and safety risk than use of medication and mild sedation.

 In summary, laminitis is a complex condition with multiple risk factors and degrees of severity.
 There are lots of good resources available online, but one may seem to contradict the other at first glance.
 When this arises, consider what might be challenging the adhesion of the laminae to the lamella, and whether the information is only applicable for a specific severity and stage of development of the laminitis condition.
 I always question invasive treatments or management and consult my vet and farrier about my own horse before acting.
 But one universal truth in biology is: dead cells don’t stick!